-One of the great gastronomic trends of the season is wine bars.
-Among the most interesting openings of the year in Madrid are some of these wine bars that in addition to having a wine list, in many cases natural -also in vogue-, have a brief and very careful culinary proposal, and even backed by prominent chefs, as is the case of Bocanada and Cuenllas Salesas.
+One of the big gastronomic trends of the season is wine bars.
+Among the most interesting openings of the year in Madrid are some of these wine bars that in addition to having a wine list, in many cases natural -also in vogue-, have a brief and very careful culinary proposal, and even backed by prominent chefs as is the case of Bocanada and Cuenllas Salesas.

 The only drawback of these new places, with an interesting proposal, small and trendy, is that in most of them it is essential to make a reservation.